dmitrymatio/setupReactDocs/docs/Installation.md

 ```

-## Step 5 - install babel
+## Step 5 - install **babel**

-Babel is a compiler that you can write JavaScript code in the latest version, even when your supported environments don't support the syntax.
-And how babel does is that it will compile the code to the working version.
+(Babel) is a compiler that allows you to write JavaScript code in the latest version, even when your environments don't support the latest syntax.
+(Babel) will compile the code you write to the working version of the environment.

+In your "Terminal:"

 ```bash
 $ npm add @babel/runtime --save-dev